 Perform the following steps to move offline VDisks to the recovery I/O group:

-- 1. <IOGRPNAME> = the name of the I/O group that failed. - 2. <vdiskname/ID> = the name of one of the VDisks that are offline. - 1.
-List all VDisks that are offline and belong to the I/O group in question.
+1. List all VDisks that are offline and belong to the I/O group in question.
 Issue the following command:

+'''

-svcinfo lsvdisk -filtervalue I0\group\name= <IOGRPNAME/ID>:status=offline svctask chvdisk -iogrp recovery\io\grp -force <vdiskname/ID>
+svcinfo lsvdisk -filtervalue IO group name=

+<IOGRPNAME/ID>:status=offline

+'''